More and more young people are taking jobs as security guards, positions normally reserved for middle-aged migrant workers—why?

 The moon rises slowly, following a different process to that of the sun.
 The sun emits too strong a light, allowing no trace of a shadow on the sea.
 At night, though, when the sea is a black mirror, the moon casts a long shadow in front of it, which ripples on the surface.

 Having witnessed this, I’ve developed a closer, more romantic bond with nature.
-Even if everything else will pale and seem meaningless in comparison, I still have it easy as a security guard, so I may as well put up with it all.
+Even if everything else will pale and seem meaningless in comparison, I still have it easy as a security guard, so I may as well put up with all the rest.

 -3-